-Students are strongly encouraged to augment their curriculum with summer and academic year experiences in clinics (with approved preceptors), in basic science and clinical research with faculty, and at government agencies.
+Medical students are strongly encouraged to augment their curriculum with summer and academic year experiences in clinics (with approved preceptors), in basic science and clinical research with faculty, and at government agencies.
 Many have modest stipends to support living expenses.
 These experiences include, but are not limited to:

 - Family practice preceptorships

 - NIH summer research internships

-- CDC externships

 - Research with basic science and clinical faculty

+- Neuroscience Institute/NSBRIEPOP

+- GE-National Medical Fellowship, Primary Care Leadership Program